maggick/maggick.github.io/desktop/restore_grub.md

 ## Commands

+Restoring your grub is really easy with a few commands:

-We mount the partition in order to reinstall grub:
+First of all we mount the partition in order to reinstall grub:

     sudo mount /dev/sdXY /mnt